Teenage Jesus & The Jerks

 June 1979

 US, NY,New York City.
-Bradly Field is fired just before the European tour and replaced by Lydia's (non-musician) boyfriend Johnny O'Kane (Johnny, a construction worker of Irish ancestry, who came from Attica,IN).
+Bradly Field is fired just before the European tour and replaced by Lydia's (non-musician) boyfriend/husband Johnny O'Kane (Johnny, a construction worker of Irish ancestry, who came from Attica,IN).
 Photo credit Julia Gorton.

 Line-up #5 (Europe: June 1979):